Kate de Medeiros, PhD, MS

 Cristan Smith, PhD, MA

-Cristan is a post-doctoral fellow in the Drug Dependence and Epidemiology Trainee Program at the Johns Hopkins Bloomberg School of Public Health.
+Cristan is currently a Research Program Analyst with NIA.
+Previously she was a post-doctoral fellow in the Drug Dependence and Epidemiology Trainee Program at the Johns Hopkins Bloomberg School of Public Health.
 She graduated in May 2016 after defending her dissertation, "Lifetime Drug Use and Mental and Physical Health at and Beyond Midlife."

 Rasheeda Johnson, PhD